 Click here to download the BRICKS, BLOCKS AND BOXES Inclusion and Home learning Guide.

 Thank you to https://www.longbeachconcreteservice.com/ for permission to use the image of the bricklaying.

-This problem is adapted from the NRICH task Cuboids with permission of the University of Cambridge.
+We invented this game when we adapted the Cuboids problem from NRICH with permission of the University of Cambridge.